Thoughtworks-Spain/bienvenides/README.md

 ### Trying it out

 The app turns a name into a musical signature.
 To try it out:
+- Run `npm install` to install all nodejs dependencies.
 - Use `npx shadow-cljs watch app` to start the app.
-- Load the page in your browser, with a name in the hash fragment e.g. `http://localhost:8280/#Christopher%20Ford`
+- Load the page in your browser, giving your name as a query parameter: `http://localhost:8280/#/?name=Christopher%20Ford`
-- Reload the page (currently the app doesn't listen to hash fragment changes)
 - Press *Play*

 ### Project Overview